Lift Station Runtime & Backup Power Calculator Skip to main content

 Limitations

-• Pump cycling calculations assume constant inflow — peaking factors for morning and evening peaks are not applied automatically
+• Pump cycling calculations assume constant inflow and simple on/off control

-• Generator starting load analysis is simplified and does not account for soft starters, VFDs, or reduced-voltage starting methods
+• Generator load analysis is simplified and does not account for soft starters, VFDs, reduced-voltage starting methods, voltage dip, ATS sequence, or generator transient capability

 • Does not evaluate force main hydraulics (friction loss, air release, surge protection) that affect actual pump discharge rate

-• Overflow risk during extended outages does not account for emergency bypass pumping or tanker truck response
+• Overflow screen does not account for emergency bypass pumping, tanker response, alarms, notification cascade, or spill reporting rules

-• Does not calculate SCADA alarm setpoints, telemetry requirements, or notification cascade for overflow prevention
+• Does not calculate SCADA alarm setpoints, telemetry requirements, NEC/AHJ requirements, NFPA 110 classification, or fuel-quality maintenance

 References